-Smiling, Brennan patted the shell and replied, "Dad bought it for me.
+Fondly, Brennan patted the shell and replied, "Dad bought it for me.
 It's a tooth brush holder made from a seashell."

 Picking up the shell, Brennan handed it to Booth and answered, "The seashell really just captures the ambient noise around you and it resonates inside the seashell.
-The shell acts as a resonating chamber; but, in a way it does sound like the ocean."
+The shell acts as a resonating chamber, but in a way it does sound like the ocean."

-Shaking his head, Booth replied, "Nah, she's still on assignment.
+Shaking his head, Booth replied, "Nah, she's still on an assignment.
 She'll be back in a few days."

 "Booth, I don't want you to be alone tonight."
 Not pleased with his plan, Brennan protested, "You've been injured and I really think you need to stay with someone for a least a couple of nights."
 Hesitating momentarily, Brennan finally blurted out, "Why don't you stay with me for a day or two?
-You know I have a spare bedroom."
+You know I have a spare bedroom you can use."

 Shaking his head, Booth answered, "Nah, Hannah is traveling with the President right now and she'd shoot me if I asked her to come back right now.
 She has some story she's hot for and wants to spring it on the President as soon as she gets confirmation from one of her sources."

-Puzzled about Booth's reticence about her staying with him for the evening, Brennan shrugged her shoulders and smiled, "I will of course, drive you home.
+Puzzled about Booth's reticence about her staying with him for the evening, Brennan shrugged her shoulders and smiled, "I will of course drive you home.
 There is no reason to deal with a taxi when I'm available.
 I'll make sure you're in your apartment and then I will go home."

-Smiling, Booth replied, "Thanks."
+Grateful for her thoughtfulness, Booth replied, "Thanks."

-Shaking his head, Booth opened the door and looked back at Brennan, "Nah, I learned my lesson a few years ago when a certain someone I know used it and busted into my apartment.
+Amused at Brennan's fussiness, Booth opened the door and looked back at Brennan, "Nah, I learned my lesson a few years ago when a certain someone I know used it and busted into my apartment.
 She interrupted my bath and . . . well a man's bath is a private thing."
 Laughing to show he was joking, he assured her, "Mrs. Riley, my neighbor next door, has my spare key."

 Assured that his key wasn't available to burglars, Brennan watched as Booth hobbled through the doorway and then turned around to look at her.

 "Good night, Booth.
 If you need me, please call me."
 Hestitating to leave, Brennan lingered for a few seconds.